MitchellAW/CompuGlobal/README.rst

 .. image:: https://img.shields.io/badge/PRs-welcome-brightgreen.svg
    :target: http://makeapullrequest.com

-Python wrapper for the following undocumented APIs:
+Python wrapper for all endpoints of the following undocumented APIs:

 `Frinkiac`_, `Morbotron`_, `Master Of All Science`_, `Capital Beat Us`_
 and `Good God Lemon`_

+**Note**: I'll be keeping the wrapper up to date as more APIs are released.

-Allows for both random and searchable screencaps, images and gifs embedded with default or custom captions for the following shows:
+CompuGlobal allows for both random and searchable screencaps, images and gifs embedded with default or custom captions for the following shows:

 *The Simpsons, Futurama, Rick and Morty, West Wing and 30 Rock.*